-Editor’s note: The following is part one of a multi-part series of articles on RELIEF covering the IASP Global Patient Alliance (see part 2 here).
+Editor’s note: The following is part one of a multi-part series of articles on RELIEF covering the IASP Global Patient Alliance (see part 2 here, part 3 here, and part 4 here).
 Stay tuned for additional coverage over the coming weeks.

 The stated mission of the International Association for the Study of Pain (IASP), a non-profit, professional scientific association, is to bring together “scientists, clinicians, health-care providers, and policymakers to stimulate and support the study of pain and to translate that knowledge into improved pain relief worldwide.”
 But when Lars Arendt-Nielsen, a pain researcher at Aalborg University in Denmark, was elected President of IASP, he realized that the voice of one key stakeholder was missing: that of the patient.